10 Smart and Easy Ways to Decorate With Corrugated Metal

 Once used primarily for shed roofing, corrugated metal is turning up in the most interesting places, both inside the home and out in the yard.

 If your impression of corrugated metal is that it belongs on a barn roof, take another look.
-Lightweight and inexpensive, new or salvaged, corrugated aluminum sheets are finding a variety of practical and decorative applications in the hands of creative do-it-yourselfers.
+Lightweight and inexpensive, new or salvaged, corrugated steel and aluminum sheets are finding a variety of practical and decorative applications in the hands of creative do-it-yourselfers.